eclipse-zenoh/zenoh-pico/README.md

 ## 1. How to install it

 The Eclipse zenoh-pico library is available as **Debian**, **RPM**, and **tgz** packages in the [Eclipse zenoh-pico download area](https://download.eclipse.org/zenoh/zenoh-pico/).
-Those packages are built using manylinux2010 x86-32 and x86-64 to be compatible with most of the Linux platforms.
+Those packages are built using manylinux2010 x86-32 and x86-64 for compatibility with most Linux platforms.
-There are 2 kind of packages:
+There are two kind of packages:

 - **libzenohpico**: only contains the library file (.so)
-- **libzenohpico-dev**: contains the zenoh-pico header files for development.
-Depends on *libzenohpico* package
+- **libzenohpico-dev**: contains the zenoh-pico header files for development and depends on the *libzenohpico* package

 For other platforms - like RTOS for embedded systems / microcontrollers -, you will need to clone and build the sources.
 Check [below](#how-to-build-for-microcontrollers) for more details.